San Francisco Zen Center: History

 On May 23, 1959, Shunryu Suzuki (then age 55) came from Japan to San Francisco to serve as head priest of Sokoji—a Soto Zen temple then located at 1881 Bush Street in Japantown.
 He was joined by his wife Mitsu (also from Japan) in 1961.
 Sokoji—founded by Hosen Isobe in 1934—had been housed in a former Jewish synagogue that is now Kokoro Assisted Living.
 Upon Suzuki's arrival at Sokoji, the congregation was composed entirely of members of the Japanese-American population.
 Unlike many of his predecessors, Suzuki was a fluent speaker of English.

 Suzuki's arrival came at the tail end of the Beat movement and just prior to the social movements of the 1960s, both of which had major roots in San Francisco.
-Before long, Sokoji had non-Japanese Americans — mostly beatniks— coming to the temple to sit zazen with him in the morning.
+Before long, Sokoji had non-Japanese Americans—mostly beatniks—coming to the temple to sit zazen with him in the morning.
 Soon these Westerners participated in regular services, and new non-Asian students came to outnumber the Japanese-American congregation.
 This change in demography caused a rift in the Sokoji community.
 The tension was alleviated when Suzuki's Western students began gathering for separate services, albeit still at Sokoji, in 1961.
 Some of these students began calling their group City Center, and they incorporated in 1962 as the San Francisco Zen Center.

 The number of practitioners at SFZC grew rapidly in the mid-sixties.
 Within a couple of years, Suzuki considered founding a monastery to host more intensive practice for those students who were interested.
-In 1966, Suzuki and Baker scouted Tassajara Hot Springs, located in Los Padres National Forest behind Big Sur, as a possible location for the envisioned monastic center.
+In 1966, Suzuki and Richard Baker scouted Tassajara Hot Springs, located in Los Padres National Forest behind Big Sur, as a possible location for the envisioned monastic center.
 After a major fundraising effort led by Baker, Zen Center purchased the land—which contained a rundown resort and mineral springs in 1967.
 Tassajara Zen Mountain Center ("Zen Mind Temple" or Zenshinji) was the first Zen Buddhist monastery built in the United States, and the first in the world to allow co-ed practice.

-1967 also saw the arrival of Kobun Chino Otogawa of Eiheiji, who served as assistant to Suzuki.
+The year 1967 also saw the arrival of Kobun Chino Otogawa of Eiheiji, who served as assistant to Suzuki.
 Kobun was resident teacher at the Tassajara Zen Mountain Center until 1970.
 Around 1970, he began sitting regularly with a group in Santa Cruz that went on to form the Santa Cruz Zen Center.
 In 1971, he became resident priest at Haiku Zen Center, a practice center in Los Altos where Suzuki-roshi had been giving lectures, and soon after the sangha there grew and changed its name to Bodhi.
 He served as Abbot there until 1978, moving the group to Jikoji in Los Gatos, California in 1979.